serviceplanet/tolgee-toolbox/readme.md

 locale = "nl-NL"
 ```

-`.tolgee-toolbox.toml` Files in child directories inherit settings from parent directories and can override these settings.
+`tolgee-toolbox.toml` Files in child directories inherit settings from parent directories and can override these settings.
 Take a look at the following example:

 ```
 my-project/
 ├─ module-a/
-│  ├─ .tolgee-toolbox.toml
+│  ├─ tolgee-toolbox.toml
 ├─ module-b/
-│  ├─ .tolgee-toolbox.toml
+│  ├─ tolgee-toolbox.toml
-├─ .tolgee-toolbox.toml
+├─ tolgee-toolbox.toml
 ```

-`module-a/.tolgee-toolbox.toml` and `module-b/.tolgee-toolbox.toml` inherit the `[tolgee]` and `[general]` sections from the `my-project/.tolgee-toolbox.toml` file.
+`module-a/tolgee-toolbox.toml` and `module-b/tolgee-toolbox.toml` inherit the `[tolgee]` and `[general]` sections from the `my-project/tolgee-toolbox.toml` file.

 You can then use the `tolgee-toolbox` tool in the project root (`my-project/`) to push and pull translations to Tolgee.